sPyOpenSource/jcore/README.md

 Note: BOOTBOOT is not a boot manager, it's a boot loader protocol.
 If you want an interactive boot menu, you should integrate that *before* a BOOTBOOT compatible loader is called.
-Like GRUB chainloading boot.bin (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu for example.
+Like GRUB chainloading boot.bin (or loading bootboot.bin as a multiboot "kernel" and initrd as a module) or adding bootboot.efi to UEFI Boot Manager's menu for example.

 Licence
 -------